-Our recent research of 1,000 businesses across a range of sectors revealed not only a worrying lack of understanding of the law in relation to transgender workers but also the fact that many workplaces are not prepared, in terms of their policies and support systems, to welcome those workers who are transgender.
+We’ve found that a number of employers have a worrying lack of understanding of the law in relation to transgender workers while many workplaces are not prepared, in terms of their policies and support systems, to welcome those workers who are transgender.

-Given the skills shortage and the fact that millennials simply will not work for an employer which is not inclusive, then successful businesses need to start taking a long hard look at whether they are not only fit for purpose in terms of existing transgender workers, but actively encouraging transgender workers to come and work for them and bring their skills.
+Given the skills shortage and the fact that millennials will not work for an employer that is not inclusive, then successful businesses need to look at whether they are fit for purpose in terms of supporting existing transgender workers and whether they’re actively encouraging transgender workers to work for them.

-Stonewall’s research suggests that nearly half of transgender employees hide their gender identity in the workplace which, when coupled with the fact that our research showed at 74% of those questioned had never knowingly worked with a transgender person, indicates the size of the problem.
+Stonewall’s research suggests that nearly half of transgender employees hide their gender identity in the workplace which coupled with the fact that our research showed that 74% of those questioned had never knowingly worked with a transgender person, indicates the size of the problem.

-So, what can businesses do to try and make themselves more attractive to the talent pool of transgender employees?
-The starting point is having a policy which covers those who have recently transitioned and those who are contemplating changing their gender identity.
+The starting point is having a policy that covers those who have recently transitioned and those who are contemplating changing their gender identity.

-One change that could also be considered is to introduce gender neutral toilets, although our research showed that 88% of those surveyed disagreed with the idea and so this may, initially, be an uphill battle for many employers.
+One change that could also be considered is to introduce gender-neutral toilets, although our research showed that 88% of those surveyed disagreed with the idea and so this may be an uphill battle for employers.